 Mozart has been central to his connection with his well-known teachers and his career.
 "For me a lot of it comes from recognizing my passion for certain composers.
+There are certain composers.
 There are certain composers that I feel especially close to," says Hochman.
 Mozart is certainly one, and Hochman will solo in Piano Concerto No. 17 in G major this weekend.